Debapriya12345/second-project/README.md

 ✅ ingress and service yaml files : To Deploy in Azure K8S service(AKS) and expose the model from outside and balance the load internally.

 ✅ Random Forest : Build Bagging based ML mode (Random Forest) for Classification purpose

+✅Github Action : For Continuous Integration to streamline deployment